 For a survey of the library’s music collecting up until the 1960s, see Donald W. Krummel’s description published in volume 16 (1969) of Fontes artis musicae.

 Since 1969, the largest single acquisition in music has been the donation of the library and papers of Howard Mayer Brown (1930–1993), a leading medieval and Renaissance musicologist of the University of Chicago.
-In addition to collecting numerous liturgical books and opera librettos, Brown directed considerable resources to the microfilming of music from the 13th through the 19th centuries.
+In addition to collecting numerous liturgical books and opera librettos, Brown directed considerable resources to the microfilming of music from the thirteenth through the nineteenth centuries.

 The American Sheet Music collections shed light on the history of popular music in America and the history of American music printing.
 The acquisition of the Driscoll Collection of American Sheet Music in 1968 added dramatically to the library’s preexisting holdings of U.S. sheet music.